RobAlonzi/bb-player-card/README.md

  - Optimize some of the backend calls.
 In certain areas I make a few calls just to get just a small sliver of data from the result.
 There may be opportunity for optimization.
  - Clear up some backend code.
 In some areas what I am trying to achieve might be confusing for another developer or myself in a few months.
 Adding comments or abstracting certain logic into another function might make it easier for readability.
  - Some components in the frontend are not very DRY.
 I noticed writing similar code in a few places.
 Could be a sign that there is an opportunity for abstraction.
  - Instead of always pulling from the NHL API, add ability to store certain data that needs more processing from our end into our own database, so speed up query time.
+ - Design for edge cases.
+When APIs fail, what happens?
+Players who are just drafted but have yet to play a game are available to be searched but their stats are empty, causing a bad experience.
+We should fix that.

 Finally, just generally would find it helpful to speak / interact with the people who would be using this app.
 What data is important to them?
 How do they use the data?
 If we don't have a certain bit of data, can we get it?
 What are the pain points of the current solution?
 I think speaking to your users can open your eyes to what features to prioritize.
 I've been in situations where something trivial to implement on the development side is causing a lot of frustration for the users, but was never addressed because we didn't use the app in the same way.
 I am not the subject matter expert, but I can help these people achieve what they need in a shorter amount of time with tools I can provide.